"The government formed a boiler flue regulation to protect the health and safety of homeowners."— What is a boiler flue – How Long Should it Be?

 Do You Need a Boiler Flue?

 Yes, you do.
-A boiler flue is a matter of safety and you should have one installed no matter if you have a combi, condensing, or system boiler.
+The appliance exhaust is a matter of safety and you should have one installed no matter if you have a combi, condensing, or system boiler.
 However, you need a different size of flue for different boiler types.
 If you don’t have a flue or don’t use it properly, toxic substances produced by your boiler may cause fatal injuries.

 Boiler Flue Regulations

 The government formed a boiler flue regulation to protect the health and safety of homeowners.
-This regulation states a boiler flue should be placed 30 to 60cm from a door or window.
-The ideal height to position a flue is around 2.1 metres above the ground.
+This regulation states it should be placed 30 to 60cm from a door or window.
+The ideal height to position a is around 2.1 metres above the ground.

 How Long a Boiler Flue Should Be?